Fluid-X/core/docs/whitepaper.draft.md

 ## Conclusion

-There are many optimizations that FluidX can implement to reduce network congestion, reduce redundant transactions, improve user experience, faciliate automated profit-taking mechanisms for liquidity providers, and innovate on token governance.
+There are many optimizations that FluidX can implement to reduce network congestion, reduce redundant transactions, improve user experience, facilitate automated profit-taking mechanisms for liquidity providers, and innovate on token governance.
 The upward trend of salary streaming among DAOs presents a growing opportunity to create protocols with native super token support.